thebitmonk/send_post_api/docs/AccounteventApi.md

-Find all events of a account from a specific node <br>
+Find all events of a account from a specific node

 ### Example
 ```javascript